 IV fluids and tube feedings can be used when you are no longer able to eat or drink by mouth.
 IV fluids are given through a needle placed in a vein.
 Liquid food can be given through a tube that goes down your nose into your stomach.
 Or it may be given through a tube that is surgically placed in your belly.

 You get to decide if you want to have IV fluids or tube feedings if you can no longer eat or drink on your own.
 It will not cure your illness, and it can be uncomfortable.
-But it may also make you feel better or live longer.

 Without IV fluids and tube feedings, your body will slow down naturally.
 Most likely, you will not feel hungry.
 And your doctor will take steps to keep you comfortable until you die.